What Business Owners Can And Can’t Do: Google Review Policy

 “You can request reviews from customers by sharing a URL specific to your business.”

-Paired with a polite request, you can direct your customers straight to your Google Business page by including your link in emails, social media posts, and more.
+Paired with a polite review request, you can direct your customers straight to your Google Business page by including your link in emails, social media posts, and more.

 There’s nothing wrong with asking your customers for Google reviews in-person either.